Analysis | Why Germany’s Wirecard Is No Stranger to Controversy

 5. Why is Wirecard being watched so closely?

-Concerns about the company have taken on increased urgency with its ascent to the DAX -- Germany’s benchmark stock index that’s a popular investment vehicle for everyone from large pension funds to private investors.
+Concerns about the company have taken on increased urgency with its ascent to the DAX -- Germany’s benchmark stock index, which is a popular investment vehicle for everyone from large pension funds to private investors.
 German financial regulator BaFin on Feb.
 18 banned short sales of Wirecard for two months, saying the affair poses a serious threat to market trust in Germany.
+Wirecard has also been drawn into a London lawsuit between former minority shareholders of an Indian business it bought in 2015.

 --With assistance from Karin Matussek, Nicholas Comfort and Jan-Patrick Barnert.